AatiqahB/Aatiqah_Blog_222090936/README.md

 •	User Registration: From the landing page, users have two options: login and register.
 Users can register their accounts and then verify them through a link.
 A challenge I encountered was getting the verification link to send to users’ emails.
 For demonstration purposes, I used Mailtrap to show that verification works.
 Another way to access the verification link is by going into the storage/logs/Laravel.log  folder and scrolling to the bottom to find the verification link.
 The same process is used for password recovery.
 Once verified, users can log in.
 •	Posting: Once logged in, users can navigate to "Posts" via the "Start posting now" button on the dashboard or through the top navigation element called “Posts.”
 •	Commenting: On the Posts page, users can scroll to the blog posts and click on the titles.
 At the bottom of a post, there is a comment button that takes users to the comments section, where they can comment, edit, or delete their thoughts.
-•	Administrative Functions: In MyPHPAdministration, admins can delete and edit users or posts.
+•	Administrative Functions: In PhpMyAdmin,  admins can delete and edit users or posts.

 Challenges: